What is Kulanu?

 Kulanu: Frequently Asked Questions

-Kulanu congregations form working groups (or use existing groups like a social action or advocacy committee) to create and implement two initiatives on fighting antisemitism and hate.
+Many Kulanu congregations form working groups (or use existing groups like a social action or advocacy committee) to create and implement two initiatives on fighting antisemitism and hate.
 One initiative directly engages an audience of your choosing within your synagogue community; the other initiative engages audiences beyond your congregation such as local non-profits, schools, libraries, faith communities, neighborhood groups or advocacy organizations.
-Both types of initiatives focus on at least two of the following areas: advocacy, community engagement and/or education.
+Both types of initiatives focus on advocacy, community engagement and/or education.

-Kulanu congregations participate in virtual kick off and end-of-year celebration programs and attend Kulanu webinars.
-Additionally, congregations participate virtually in regionally based Community of Practice meetings with a smaller group of congregations to share ideas and efforts.
+We recommend Kulanu congregations participate in virtual kick off and end-of-program year appreciation programs and attend Kulanu webinars.
+Additionally, congregations participate virtually in Community of Practice meetings with a smaller group of congregations to share ideas and efforts.

 Against the backdrop of rising hate, Kulanu is a way for your congregation to take a productive and effective stand against antisemitism and all forms of hate.
 Through participating in Kulanu, you will connect with members of your congregation and build effective and powerful bridges within your local community.